 In contrast, here we adopt a different approach in which the entire droplet is treated as a single continuous phase.
 Consequently, the equations we derive are valid throughout the entire droplet and remain applicable at all times during the evaporation process.

 As it has been shown \citep{martinezpuig2025}, the flow pattern in respiratory droplets can be recirculatory due to natural convection.
 In other contexts, recirculation may also arise from Marangoni stresses \citep{marin2019solutalmarangoni, dekker2025internalflowconcentrationneighbouring}.
 For a detailed two-dimensional model that accounts for these phenomena, we refer the interested reader to \citep{Diddens2021JFM, dekker2025internalflowconcentrationneighbouring,martinezpuig2025}.
-In the present work, however, our goal is to develop a minimal model that explain the mechanism behind the coffee ring effect in polymeric or protein solutions.
+In the present work, however, our goal is to develop a minimal model that explain the mechanism behind the coffee ring effect in complex droplets.
 To that end, we adopt the lubrication approximation and derive a one-dimensional model to describe the hydrodynamics and solute transport within the droplet.